 The main players here are carrots and oats, with a bit of mashed bananas, coconut flakes, and cinnamon.
 With just half a cup of brown sugar and the natural sweetness of the bananas, these muffins are great on their own or as an after-dinner treat.

 I also used organic coconut oil instead of the original EVOO called for in the recipe.
-Because of coconut oil’s low melting point, it’s very important to either use room temperature ingredients, or mix up the ingredients exactly how I explain below, to keep it from solidifying in the batter!
+Because of coconut oil’s high melting point, it’s very important to either use room temperature ingredients, or mix up the ingredients exactly how I explain below, to keep it from solidifying in the batter!

 We’ll start with our dry ingredients.
 Mix up the first 7 ingredients until there are no lumps.